 One of the most harmful beliefs for anyone who’s considering treatment for addiction is that addicts can’t change.
 With professional help and rehabilitation, anyone can beat an addiction.
 Medical care and addiction counseling help break the cycle of dependence.
 There are successful outcomes both at the first early signs of addiction and when drugs, alcohol or other physical and emotional crutches have taken over.

-Seeing the Signs of Addiction
+What are the Signs of Addiction?

 Addiction often starts slow.
 Maybe a friend will try a common drug at a party, or take a drink in a dorm room away from home for the first time.
 Maybe addiction will start with a great night out at the poker table, or with the use of a legitimate prescription drug to treat a medical condition.
 Whatever the reason, use starts somewhere, and it’s generally not chronic from the beginning.
-As such, it can be extremely difficult to accurately interpret the signs before it’s too late.
+As such, it can be extremely difficult to accurately interpret the signs of addiction before it’s too late.

 In the earliest days of addiction, when it is viewed as an indulgence without addiction, it is used as a pleasure that is fun and entertaining – or, for those who develop addictions to medications legally prescribed, it may offer a euphoric escape from chronic pain.
 Use may be frequent or semi-frequent, but generally isn’t dominating.
 However, in time, this will change.
 This may depend on the individual, some are able to continue using in secret for months or years, but as dependence grows, so does abuse.
 Use will accelerate from occasionally to always, with a substance dominating all or most of the time an individual spends doing anything.
 Before long, the substance in question will surpass virtually everything else in life.

 In evaluating signs and symptoms of addiction, it’s important to understand how lifestyles and attitudes change in time.
-It’s easy to make excuses for those who are close to you, mistakenly assuming that new behavior patterns were always in place or failing to see the signs out of denial or simple naivete.
-For this reason, be objective about the signs you’re seeing in those around you, even if it’s tempting to rationalize them away.
+It’s easy to make excuses for those who are close to you, mistakenly assuming that new behavior patterns were always in place or failing to see the signs of addiction out of denial or simple naivete.
+For this reason, be objective about the addiction signs you’re seeing in those around you, even if it’s tempting to rationalize them away.

 - How has behavior changed?
 Has a previously studious individual given up on school, or a once-dedicated employee quit work?